Read more about

 Abeno Harukas is the taller wing of the Abenobashi Terminal Building in Osaka.
 It is the tallest building in the country with a height of 984 feet.
 The building was completed in March 2014 after four years of construction.
 The Abeno Harukas consists of 60 floors above the ground and five below with a total area of 2,280,900 square feet.
-It hosts an observatory, restaurants, a luxurious hotel, and a departments store.
+It hosts an observatory, restaurants, a luxurious hotel, and a department store.

 Yokohama Landmark Tower

-The Yokohama Landmark Tower Ranks second with a height of 972 feet.
+The Yokohama Landmark Tower ranks second with a height of 972 feet.
 It is located in the city of Yokohama.
 Construction began in March 1990 and ended in July 1993.
 The tower was the tallest in the country until the construction of the Abeno Harukas in 2014.
 It consists of 73 floors covering an area of 4,227,970 square feet.
 A five-star hotel 603 occupies floors 49-70 while the lower 48 floors contain restaurants offices, clinics, and shops.

 Osaka Prefectural Government Sakishima Building

 The Osaka Prefectural Government Sakishima Building in Osaka has a height of 840 feet making it the third tallest building in Japan.
 It was previously known as the WTC Cosmo Tower.
-The building has 52 stories with a skylobby on the top and three basement floors.
+The building has 52 stories with a sky lobby on the top and three basement floors.
 It hosts a museum, observation deck, restaurants, office space, and conference rooms.
 It was built in 1995.

 Rinku Gate Tower Building